TestingExcellence/mundana-theme-jekyll/_posts/2017-10-30-parse-json-response-rest-assured.md

 layout: post
 title: "How to Parse JSON Response with REST-assured"
 author: Amir
-categories: [ software testing ]
+categories: [ technical testing ]
+tags: [api testing, rest-assured, json]
-image: assets/images/coming-soon.jpg
+image: assets/images/parse-json-response-rest-assured.jpg
 ---

 In this API Testing tutorial, we take a look at how to parse JSON response and extract information using the REST-assured library.